Key Public Health Questions

 For example, the national and state policies can provide direction on which injury area to address.
 A number of government departments have outlined their priorities for injury prevention using community-level priority setting approaches.
 It is crucial however that the priorities you select are important for your community.
 We have listed a couple of key state-wide strategies that influence the work that is undertaken to reduce injury related harm in our community.

 The Department of Health Western Australia Priorities

-The Department of Health WA have set out their priorities for injury prevention.
+The Department of Health WA have set out their priorities for preventing injury and promoting safer communities.
 These are: